kirbyj/vPhon/README.md

 ### Finals

-By default, vPhon does not recognize final palatal segments /c ɲ/, as their values may be predicted from the preceding vocalic segments.
-However, the `-p` flag causes palatal /c ɲ/ codas to be output (Hoàng 1989: 172 *ff*.; cf. Cao 1998: 88-102).
+By default, vPhon does not recognize final palatal segments [c ɲ], as their values may be predicted from the preceding vocalic segments.
+However, the `-p` flag causes palatal [c ɲ] codas to be output (Hoàng 1989: 172 *ff*.; cf. Cao 1998: 88-102).

-As of version 0.2.2, final labialized allophones of /ŋ k/ are represented as /ŋ͡m k͡p/.
+As of version 0.2.2, final labialized allophones of /ŋ k/ are represented as [ŋ͡m k͡p].

 ###Tones